robertwenner/comics/README.md

 ## Dependencies

-Use cpanminus and run `cpanm --installdeps --notest .` to install all dependencies.
+Use cpanminus and run `cpanm --installdeps --notest .` to install all dependencies, and hope that it works.

-Alternatively, install the dependencies from [CPAN](https://cpan.org); see [the `use` statements in the beginning of the Comic.pm main module](lib/Comic.pm) for dependencies.
+It probably won't, so install the dependencies from [CPAN](https://cpan.org); see [the `use` statements in the beginning of the Comic.pm main module](lib/Comic.pm) for dependencies.
+You'll also need to install test modules, in particular Test::Class and Test::Perl::Critic, if you want to run the tests.

 You'll need [Inkscape](https://inkscape.org) in the `$PATH` to actually export your comics to png.